 The haunted houses can be significantly more frightening.
 Set up like mazes, they have lots of twists, turns, and places for actors to hide.
 They are often extremely dark (but sometimes startle guests with bright strobes or other blinding lights).
 They use clever distractions to draw attention in one direction and then terrorize guests from another.
 Many of the scares are accompanied by loud sounds that the actors trigger.

 About half of the zones and houses are based on established horror movies and TV shows, the majority of which are R-rated.
-As with the movies, most of the themes, language, graphic images, and other content depicted at Halloween Horror Nights is flat-out inappropriate for young children.
+As with the movies, most of the themes, language, graphic images, and other content depicted at Halloween Horror Nights are flat-out inappropriate for young children.
 The event could even be nightmare-inducing for impressionable teens and adults.

 Tips to Manage Wait Times and Save Money